dpakGit/DevOps_Traning/Python/String_03_Slicing/README.md

 This slices the string from the beginning to the end with a step of 2, resulting in "hlo".

-3. Slice with Negative Indices:
+3. Slice with Negative Indices: Using Negative Indexing in Slicing

 scroll down to read more about Negative indices <a name="Using Negative Indexing in Slicing"></a>